-Applicable Legislation and Policy EPR Code Environmental Performance Requirement Phase 480 Best Practice Environmental Management Environmental Guidelines for Major Construction Sites 596 (1998) Point source discharges to streams: protocol for in-stream monitoring and assessment 960 (2004) Temporary Environmental Protection Measures for Subdivision Construction Sites Victorian Stormwater Committee's Best Practice Environmental Management Guidelines for Urban Stormwater (as published by CSIRO in 1999 with assistance from EPA Victoria and others) Industrial waste resource SW5 Implement a Surface Water Management Plan during construction Develop and implement a Surface Water Management Plan, in consultation with EPA Victoria, for construction that sets out requirements and methods for: Best practice sediment and erosion control and monitoring, in general accordance with EPA Victoria publications 275 Construction techniques for sediment pollution control, 1698 Liquid and Storage Handling Guidelines, 480 Best Practice Environmental Management Environmental Guidelines for Major Construction Sites, 960 Temporary Environmental Protection Measures for Subdivision Construction Sites, and Industrial Waste Resource Guideline 701 Sampling and analysis of waters, wastewaters, soils and wastes Maintaining the key hydrologic and hydraulic functionality and reliability of existing flow paths, drainage lines and floodplain storage Retain existing flow characteristics to maintain waterway stability downstream of construction Location and bunding of any contaminated material (including tunnel spoil and stockpiled soil) to the 1% AEP flood level and to the requirements of EPA Victoria and the relevant drainage authority Works scheduling to reduce flood related risks Bunding of significant excavations including tunnel portals and interchanges to an appropriate level during the construction phase Protecting against the risk of contaminated discharge to waterways when working in close proximity to potential pollutant sources (eg landfill or sewer infrastructure) Documenting the existing condition of all drainage assets potentially affected by the works (including their immediate surrounds) to enable baseline conditions to be established and potential construction impacts on these assets to be assessed and managed.
-Construction SW6 Minimise risk from changes to flood levels, flows and velocities Permanent works and associated temporary construction works must not increase overall flood risk at relevant locations or modify the flow regime of waterways without the acceptance of the relevant drainage authority or asset owner (typically Melbourne Water) and in consultation with other relevant authorities (eg Council, Department of Transport, Parks Victoria, SES, emergency services).
-Flood risk should be appropriately assessed using modelling of the design of permanent and temporary works to demonstrate the resultant flood levels and risk profile in accordance with Standards for Infrastructure in Flood-Prone Areas (2019).
+Applicable Legislation and Policy EPR Code Environmental Performance Requirement Phase Applicable Legislation and Policy 480 Best Practice Environmental Management Environmental Guidelines for Major Construction Sites 596 (1998) Point source discharges to streams: protocol for in-stream monitoring and assessment 960 (2004) Temporary Environmental Protection Measures for Subdivision Construction Sites Victorian Stormwater Committee's Best Practice Environmental Management Guidelines for Urban Stormwater (as published by CSIRO in 1999 with assistance from EPA Victoria and others) Industrial waste resource guidelines IWRG701 Sampling and analysis of waters, wastewaters, soils and wastes SW5 Implement a Surface Water Management Plan during construction Develop and implement a Surface Water Management Plan for construction that sets out requirements and methods for: Best practice sediment and erosion control and monitoring, in general accordance with EPA Victoria publications 275 Construction techniques for sediment pollution control, 347.1 Bunding Guidelines, 480 Best Practice Environmental Management Environmental Guidelines for Major Construction Sites, 960 Temporary Environmental Protection Measures for Subdivision Construction Sites, and Industrial Waste Resource Guideline 701 Sampling and analysis of waters, wastewaters, soils and wastes Maintaining the key hydrologic and hydraulic functionality and reliability of existing flow paths, drainage lines and floodplain storage Retain existing flow characteristics to maintain waterway stability downstream of construction Location and bunding of any contaminated material (including tunnel spoil and stockpiled soil) to the 1% AEP flood level and to the requirements of EPA Victoria and the relevant drainage authority Works scheduling to reduce flood related risks Bunding of significant excavations including tunnel portals and interchanges to an appropriate level during the construction phase Protecting against the risk of contaminated discharge to waterways when working in close proximity to potential pollutant sources (eg landfill or sewer infrastructure) Documenting the existing condition of all drainage assets potentially affected by the works (including their immediate surrounds) to enable baseline conditions to be established and potential construction impacts on these assets to be assessed and managed.
+Construction SW6 Minimise risk from changes to flood levels, flows and velocities Permanent works and associated temporary construction works must not increase overall flood risk or modify the flow regime of waterways without the acceptance of the relevant drainage authority or asset owner (typically Melbourne Water) and in consultation with other relevant authorities (eg Council, VicRoads, Parks Victoria, SES, emergency services).
+To assess overall flood risk, undertake modelling of the design of permanent and temporary works to demonstrate the resultant flood levels and risk profile.
 This modelling analysis is to include sufficient events (at least up to and including the 1% AEP event) and scenarios (eg with and without blockage) to support the estimation of tangible (eg average annual damages) and intangible flood damages.
-If significant increases in flood risk are predicted for any events analysed, an assessment of overall flood risk considering tangible and intangible flood damages must be prepared and presented with appropriate mitigation measures for the acceptance of the relevant drainage authority or asset owner prior to commencement of construction the for relevant section of the works.
-If there are significant design changes during construction, the model must continue to be updated, as appropriate to represent those changes.
+If significant increases in flood risk are predicted for any events analysed, an assessment of overall flood risk considering tangible and intangible flood damages must be prepared and presented with appropriate mitigation measures for the acceptance of the relevant drainage authority or asset owner.
 Design, construction